How can we self-monitor our health?

-Research indicates that many people do not take their medications as recommended, and it can be especially difficult for those who struggle with memory or have multiple medications to remember to take their medications correctly.
-We look at the tools that can help make taking medication easier.
+Research indicates that many people do not take their medications as recommended, and it can be especially difficult for those who struggle with memory or have multiple medications to remember.
+For #MedSafetyWeek, we look at the tools that can help make taking medication easier.

 Medications can be helpful and even life-saving for many.
-Yet research shows that a large proportion of people are not taking them correctly.
-This is resulting in unnecessary side effects, adverse interactions with other medications and reduced health outcomes.
+Yet research shows that a large number of people are not taking them correctly.
+This is resulting in unnecessary side effects, bad interactions with other medications, and poorer health.

 What the studies say

-The Department of Health estimates that non-adherence to medication adds a massive £930m per year to healthcare costs in England.
-And a US study published in 2018 indicated that up to 50% of patients were not taking their medications as recommended.
+It's thought that not managing medication properly, known as non-adherence, adds £930 million a year to healthcare costs in England1.
+This is also a problem in the US, where up to 50% of patients are not taking their medications as recommended2.

-"It's a huge problem," says Dr Ahmed Khan, General Practitioner at Roodlane Medical, part of HCA Healthcare UK.
-"It's bad for patients because it means their symptoms aren't controlled as well as they could be; it's a problem for clinicians because they can't judge whether a medication is working properly; and it's bad for the NHS in terms of waste, and the cost of follow-up appointments due to health conditions not being properly controlled."
+"It's a huge problem," says Dr Ahmed Khan, GP at Roodlane Medical, part of HCA Healthcare UK.
+"It's bad for patients because it means their symptoms aren't controlled as well as they could be, it's a problem for doctors because they can't judge whether a medication is working properly, and it's bad for the NHS in terms of waste, and the cost of follow-up appointments due to health conditions not being properly controlled."

-A review of global medical adherence studies in 2015 concluded that non-adherence is a problem regardless of the type of drug, or whether the therapy is short-term or ongoing.
-It also indicates that multiple factors are involved in whether or not people take medications correctly.
+A global review concluded that non-adherence is a problem regardless of the type of drug, or whether the therapy is short-term or ongoing.
+It also indicates that multiple factors are involved in whether or not people take medications correctly3.

 Why aren't people taking their medications correctly?